Huddly/sdk/README.md

   ```
   By default, the detector is configured to run autoframing and generate detection information.

-### The camera is never attached, or throwing an Error
-  Make sure that no other application such as the Huddly app or another sdk instance is running and using the camera.

-### LED light is ON, but I am not streaming with my Huddly IQ!
-  After **v0.4.0**, SDK comes with a new feature ragarding the way you get detection data from the camera.
-On this version (and onward) the default behavior of detector is starting an internal stream (controlled by the camera only) to give you detection information.
-As a result the LED light is turned ON.
-Proper tearing down of the detector instance will stop the internal stream on the camera and with it the LED light.

 ### How do I get detections only when I am streaming with my Huddly IQ!
   If you want to get detection data only when the camera is streaming on the host machine, you need to configure the detector class with the `DOWS` option.